 Located directly across from Lindley Park, this is the 5th hotel to be developed in downtown Bozeman in the last 4 years.
 The four-story building will include 104 rooms and 93,000 square feet.
-Plans for the building show a patio, pool and spa area and are also expected to include a restaurant, offices and retail space.
+Plans for the building show a patio, pool, and spa area and are also expected to include a restaurant, offices, and retail space.
 The hotel will have 124 parking spaces and 23 spaces for bike parking.
 Photo courtesy of the City of Bozeman.

 Downtown Armory Hotel

 As East Main Street continues to develop, a commercial area called the Bozeman Commons is taking place.
 Located directly east of Locati Architects, the Bozeman Commons commercial area is expected to house at least 4 buildings that will be mixed residential and commercial use.
-A commercial building which houses PayneWest Insurance was recently completed and plans have been filed for a 45,000 sq.ft commercial building that will be home to D.A Davidson and potentially a number of other businesses.
+A commercial building that houses PayneWest Insurance was recently completed and plans have been filed for a 45,000 sq.ft commercial building that will be home to D.A Davidson and potentially a number of other businesses.
 The buildings are designed to match the downtown aesthetic using brick and metal elements.

 Sobo Loft Condos